intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories.rst

 -----------------------

 See :ref:`drm-misc` and `the drm-misc repository`_ for repository details.
-Maintained by Maarten Lankhorst, Gustavo Padovan, and Sean Paul, with a large pool of committers.
+Maintained by Maarten Lankhorst, Maxime Ripard, and Sean Paul, with a large pool of committers.

 .. _the drm-misc repository: https://cgit.freedesktop.org/drm/drm-misc